[block]0[/block]Discovery Place Review

 Treatment is heavily rooted in the 12-step philosophy and not only includes AA meetings at the facility, but also provides resources for local meeting sites in the community.
 During all the stages of treatment the counselors, or guides, work closely with each client to design an aftercare plan and provide career counseling and guidance, and skills training.
 Relapse prevention and identifying triggers are often topics of group meetings, and the staff encourages all the clients who stay on at the facility past the 30 days to become mentors to those who are first arriving.

-The staff of around 20 consists of a program director, LPCs and many peer counselors.
+The staff of 42 consists of a program director, LPCs and many peer counselors.
 A number of the staff members have gone though the program themselves and were inspired to stay on to provide others with the same guidance.